ucbl/HyLAR-Framework/README.md

 # HyLAR #

-HyLAR (for Hybrid Location-Agnostic Reasoning) is an adaptable architecture for OWL reasoning based on [JSW and OWLReasoner](https://code.google.com/p/owlreasoner/).
-HyLAR includes a rule-based incremental reasoner and can execute its different components (classification, query answering) either on the client-side or on the server side, depending on the client capabilities or the network status.
+HyLAR (for Hybrid Location-Agnostic Reasoning) is an adaptable architecture for OWL reasoning.
+It uses [JSW and OWLReasoner](https://code.google.com/p/owlreasoner/) as a triplestore and provides an additional a rule-based incremental reasoning engine.
+Hylar can execute its different components (classification, query answering) either on the client-side or on the server side, depending on the client capabilities or the network status.

 This code can be tested at: http://dataconf.liris.cnrs.fr/hylar/